-Description The subjects comprise an ex Local Authority semi detached single storey bungalow.
-Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Lounge, Two Bedrooms, Kitchen, Bathroom.
-Gross internal floor area (m2) 66 or thereby.
-Neighbourhood and location The property is situated in a local authority housing development where a number of properties are now privately owned.
-Local amenities are conveniently located.
-Age Approximately 45 years.
-Weather Wet and overcast, following a period of unsettled weather conditions.
+Description The property is a two storey semi-detached house.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Living Room, Dining Area, Conservatory, Kitchen, WC.
+First Floor: Landing, three Bedrooms, Bathroom.
+Gross internal floor area (m2) 128 Neighbourhood and location The property forms part of an established residential area in the village of Lugar.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found nearby.
+Age Approximately 75 years.
+Weather It was overcast with rain showers, following generally mixed weather conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Assumed brick construction with a render finish.
-The adjacent flashings appear to be formed in lead.
+The chimney stack is of brick construction, having a render and pointed finish.
+There are lead flashings at the base of the chimney.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with tiles.
-I was able to inspect the roof space and gained access from a
+If this is not possible, then physical access to the roof space